-Dear Mr. SCHLECHTER,
+Dear Mr. Prime Minister,

-I hope you and your family are well.
 We understand that on 15 April 2020, the Government Council set up an ad hoc group to accompany the measures decided as part of the fight against the virus and to assess on a regular basis the side effects of these measures and the confinement.
-According to the press release you are one of the members of the group which in addition consists of the following individuals mentioned below:
+The group will be composed of the following people: